Legler Systems Company | Series/1 | Contact Us | Help | Home |

 In the 1980s Legler Systems Company designed, developed and marketed two utility programs specifically for the IBM Series/1 mini-computer to improve programmer productivity using the Event Driven Language (EDL).

-IBM Series/1 Software:
+IBM Series/1 EDX Software:

-IBM Series/1 Hardware:
+IBM Series/1 Computer Hardware:

 IBM Series/1 Programming: